 - PLAY Project consultant fidelity.
 In other words, they were true to the PLAY Project model and delivered it as trained.

 Dr. Stuart Shanker of the Milton and Ethel Harris Research Initiative of York University (Toronto) completed a fairly large study.
 “Learning through Social Interaction in Children with Autism” was published in Autism: The International Journal of Research and Practice.
-The article reports significant improvements in children’s social interactions as a result of treatment with Floortime Therapy.
+This study showed that an adapted version of DIR greatly increased the children’s capacity to share and initiate joint attention and reciprocal interaction with their parents, and to develop important functional language skills.

 Autism Severity and Parent-Child Interaction (2015)